Sanglorian/orcus/Orcus Advanced Options - current.md

 After the 18th hour (after three six-hour increments have passed), a massive thunderstorm rolls into the valley where the tomb is hidden.
 All skill checks become hard (DC 22) for the next six hours (the fourth increment).

-**Success:** The PCs reach the tomb first, giving them the opportunity to raid its treasures before their rivals.
+**Success:** The PCs reach the tomb first, giving them at least six hours to explore and potentially make a get-away before their rivals appear (depending on how far behind they are).

-**Failure:** The PCs have reached the tomb too late, and will likely have to assault their foe’s base of operations in order to find the treasure they seek.
+**Failure:** The PCs reach the tomb second, giving their rivals at least six hours to explore and potentially make a get-away before the PCs appear (depending on how far behind they are).

 ### Cracking the Spellbook

 **Setup:** The PCs must search the library of a vanished wizard in order to learn of any wards that the spellcaster might have placed upon his spellbook before he disappeared.
+PCs can glean arcane knowledge from the book and catch a rare glimpse at the vanished wizard’s musings and experiments.

 **Level:** 6.

 **Frequency:** Each hero can make one check each hour.

-**Successes Required:** 5 before 3 failures.
+**Successes Required:** 4 before 3 failures.

 **Primary Skills:** Arcana (easy, DC 11), History (moderate, DC 16), Religion (moderate, DC 16)